 During my PhD, I had the opportunity to collaborate and to discuss research with several people.
 I would like to thank them for that.
-Some of these people are Michael Rabbat, João Miranda Lemos, André Martins, Bruno Sinopoli, Gabriela Hug, Mário Figueiredo, Petros Boufounos, Qing Ling, Ricardo Lima, Aurora Schmidt, Ricardo Cabral, Brian Swenson, Stephen Boyd, Dusan Jakovetić, Dragana Bajovic, Soummya Kar, Jerónimo Rodrigues, Sabina Zejnilovic, Pinar Oguz,

-Dario Figueira, Paulo Oliveira, June Zhang, Claudia Soares, Qixing Liu, Matthias Althoff, Alysson Bessani, Christian Conte, Paulo Oliveira, Bruce Krogh, Stefan Richter, Marija Ilić, Pedro Guerreiro, Susana Brandão, Nicholas O'Donoughue, Nikos Arechiga, Kyri Baker, Aliaksei Sandryhaila, Marek Telgarsky, Augusto Santos, Bernardo Pires, Ceyhun Eksin, Christian Berger, Divyanshu Vats, Akshay Rajans, Ehsan Zamanizadeh, Jhi-Young Joo, Sanja Cvijic, Luís Brandão, Franz Franchetti, Xiahui Wang (Eeyore), Luca Parolini, Rohan Chabukswar, Joel Harley, Rodrigo Belo, Joya Deri, and Sérgio Pequito.
-Also, thank you to Daniel McFarlin and Vas Chellappa for helping me out with several issues with Linux and MPI.
-Some of the experiments shown in this thesis were run on a computer cluster gently provided by Florin Manolache.
+Some of these people are Michael Rabbat, João Miranda Lemos, Gabriela Hug, André Martins, Mário Figueiredo, Petros Boufounos, Qing Ling, Ricardo Lima, Bruno Sinopoli, Stephen Boyd, Soummya Kar, Aurora Schmidt, Pedro Guerreiro, Ricardo Cabral, Christian Conte, Stefan Richter, Paul Goulart, Christian Berger, Jerónimo Rodrigues, Claudia Soares, Brian Swenson, Dusan Jakovetić, Dragana Bajovic, Sabina Zejnilovic, Pinar Oguz, Dario Figueira, June Zhang, Qixing Liu, Matthias Althoff, Alysson Bessani, Paulo Oliveira, Bruce Krogh, Marija Ilić, Susana Brandão, Nicholas O'Donoughue, Nikos Arechiga, Kyri Baker, Aliaksei Sandryhaila, Marek Telgarsky, Augusto Santos, Bernardo Pires, Ceyhun Eksin, Divyanshu Vats, Akshay Rajans, Ehsan Zamanizadeh, Jhi-Young Joo, Sanja Cvijic, Luís Brandão, Franz Franchetti, Xiahui Wang (Eeyore), Luca Parolini, Rohan Chabukswar, Joel Harley, Rodrigo Belo, Joya Deri, Jim Weimer, and Sérgio Pequito.
+Also, thank you to Daniel McFarlin and Vas Chellappa for helping me out with several issues with GNU/Linux and MPI.
+Some of the experiments shown in this thesis were run on a computer cluster kindly provided by Florin Manolache.

 Conducting research while jumping back and forth over a large ocean is not possible without proper funding and an excellent team "taking care of things."
-So I would like to thank the CMU/Portugal program and FCT for this opportunity, and also the staff involved at CMU, IST, and the CMU/Portugal program, especially Ana Mateus, Carolyn Patterson, Susana Santana, Alexandra Araújo, Ana Santos, Filomena Viegas, Lori Spears, Claire Bauerle, Tara Moe, Elaine Lawrence, and Samantha Goldstein.
+So I would like to thank the CMU/Portugal program and Fundação para a Ciência e Tecnologia (FCT) for the grant SFRH/BD/33520/2008, provided through the Carnegie Mellon/Portugal Program and managed by the Information and Communication Technologies Institute (ICTI).
+Some work was partially funded by the FCT grants CMU-PT/SIA/0026/2009 and PEst-OE/EEI/LA0009/2009.
+I am also grateful to all the staff involved at CMU, IST, and the CMU/Portugal program, especially to Ana Mateus, Carolyn Patterson, Susana Santana, Alexandra Araújo, Ana Santos, Filomena Viegas, Lori Spears, Claire Bauerle, Tara Moe, Elaine Lawrence, and Samantha Goldstein.

 No single piece of this thesis would be possible without the early support of both of my parents, Luís and Helena, who always encouraged me no matter what direction I chose.
-Their support has been a constant throughout my entire education and, for this and for other reasons, the minimum I can give back is to dedicate this thesis to them.
+Their support has been a constant throughout my entire education and, for this and other reasons, the minimum I can give back is to dedicate this thesis to them.

 My sister, Renata, has also always provided constant encouragement, kept me in a good mood, and was a source of inspiration.
 My uncle Manuel and aunt Fátima, and my uncle Alexandre and aunt Lili, and cousin Afonso have always encouraged me in my studies and instilled in me an interest in science from an early age.
+I would also like to thank the family friends Lourdes and Francisco Celestino for their support and friendship.